user82304z7x/cloudflare-docs/src/content/docs/logs/reference/log-fields/zone/http_requests.md

 Type: `int`

-The Cloudflare datacenter used to connect to the origin server if Argo Smart Routing is used.
+The Cloudflare data center used to connect to the origin server if Argo Smart Routing is used.

 ## UpperTierColoID

 Type: `int`

-The "upper tier" datacenter that was checked for a cached copy if Tiered Cache is used.
+The "upper tier" data center that was checked for a cached copy if Tiered Cache is used.

 ## WAFAttackScore